 It is wonderful that you want to adopt a stray cat.
 Here are some things to keep in mind.
 Often times if a cat is stray or feral it is difficult to domesticate the animal.
 Once you catch the cat, I would recommend taking the cat to a vet or the humane society so they can evaluate the condition of the animal.
 For more information on stray cats, follow this link: www.havahart.com/nuisance/cats/cats.htm

 All of our cage trap instructions are located on our web site.
 Here is the link:http://www.havahart.com/nuisance/instructions.htm

 Good baits for skunks include chicken entrails, fish -- canned or fresh, insects such as beetles and crisp bacon.
 Learn more about trapping skunks.

-Please contact your local or state game commission or call the Humane Society.
+Please contact your local or state game comission or call the Humane Society.
 They may be able to recommend the next steps for you.

 The instructions for all of our cage traps have been posted on the web site.
 Go to our complete list of instructions to find out more about your model.

 There are several types of products that may be helpful.
 There is a product called the "Scat Mat" that is an electrical mat that you place on the furniture.
 There is another product that is plastic covers for a cat's claws.
 They need to be replaced periodically as the cat's claws grow.
 These items can be purchased at Pet Stores or through Pet Catalog Houses such as Drs.
 Fosters and Smith.

 Please call your local game commission or humane society for help.